PAIDiPaidThis.com

 Dog allergy testing cost in the UK: options, value and what to expect

 If your dog is scratching, licking paws, or getting repeat ear infections, allergy testing can help pin down the trigger.
 There are two main routes, a blood test or an intradermal skin test, and they suit different situations.
-The real prices below reflect what UK owners pay, and this guide explains where the money goes so you can decide what is worth it.
+The real prices on this page reflect what UK owners pay, and this guide explains where the money goes so you can decide what is worth it.

 The quick version

-• Allergy blood tests are widely available at general practices, while intradermal skin testing is usually done by a dermatology specialist.
+• Allergy blood tests are widely available at general practices, while intradermal skin testing is usually done by a dermatology specialist and needs sedation.

-• Testing is mainly used to guide long-term treatment such as tailored immunotherapy, not to give a quick yes or no answer.
+• Testing is mainly used to guide long-term treatment such as tailored immunotherapy, not to give a quick yes or no answer on what your dog is allergic to.

-• Ruling out fleas and trialling a food elimination diet often comes first and can be far cheaper than jumping straight to testing.
+• Ruling out fleas and trialling a food elimination diet often comes first and can solve the problem for far less than the cost of testing.

-• Skin testing tends to cost more than a blood test because it needs a specialist, sedation, and clipped patches of fur.
+• Skin testing tends to cost more than a blood test because it needs a specialist, sedation, and clipped patches of fur to read the reactions properly.

 What people actually paid